Preparing AWS EKS for Multi-Region Deployments ¶

 Overview ¶

 In this guide you will deploy two Kubernetes clusters, each in a different Amazon Web Services (AWS) region.
 An AWS virtual private cloud (VPC) is assigned and dedicated to each cluster.
+You will also add communication between these clusters, using a transit gateway.
 Throughout this document, "VPC" is synonymous with "cluster".

 Prerequisites ¶